-Rice Farming: Best Business Plan With 20 Tips
+Rice Farming: Business Plan And Guide For Beginners

 Leaves of the rice plants are 20-39 inches long and less than 1 inch broad (typically 0.79-0.98 inch).
 The flowers are very small and are wind pollinated.